Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Preliminaries

-One might question the strength of results obtained in terms of regret, compared to prior results measured by sample complexity.
-While, this regret notion and sample complexity are not directly translatable, as one could imagine a policy that has fewer but large sub-optimilities might have worse regret but better sample complexity and vice versa.
-However, bounds on sample complexity can provide upper bounds on regret. \citet{he2020nearly} show that sample complexity of $\Ocal(M\epsilon^{-\alpha})$ implies regret of at most $\Ocal(M^{1/(\alpha+1)}(1-\gamma)^{-1/(\alpha+1)}T^{\alpha/{\alpha+1}})$.
-It in turn implies that, for example, the $\tilde{\Ocal}(\epsilon^{-2})$ sample complexity achieved by \citet{dong2019q} implies $\tilde{\Ocal}(T^{2/3})$ regret in the worst-case.
-Although it is hard to quantify how tight this approximate translation is, it does give a general sense of the strength of this regret notion.
-More discussion about the comparison between sample complexity and this regret notion can be found in~\citet{liu2020regret}.
+To the end of a black-box reduction, we align the performance measures by leveraging a recent regret definition for discounted infinite-horizon MDPs, used by~\citet{liu2020regret, he2020nearly, zhou2021provably}, which measures the cumulative sub-optimality $V^*(s_t) - V_t(s_t)$ that defined by the state value function. \begin{definition} Regret for infinite-horizon discounted MDPs \end{definition} While this regret and sample complexity are not directly comparable (for example, a policy with fewer, yet larger suboptimalities may have worse regret but better sample complexity, or vice versa), bounds on sample complexity can however imply upper bounds on regret. \citet{he2020nearly} shows that a sample complexity bound of $\Ocal(M\epsilon^{-\alpha})$ implies a maximum regret of $\Ocal(M^{1/(\alpha+1)}(1-\gamma)^{-1/(\alpha+1)}T^{\alpha/{\alpha+1}})$.
+This suggests that, for instance, a ${\Ocal}(\epsilon^{-2})$ sample complexity implies a worst-case regret of ${\Ocal}(T^{2/3})$.
+Although quantifying the tightness of this approximate translation is challenging, it offers a general sense of the regret notion's strength.
+Further insights into the comparison between sample complexity and this regret notion are discussed in~\citet{liu2020regret}.